Skip to main content

 A photo of Ayla smiling.

-Gabrielle "Ayla" Flanagan ('23), from Dallas, Texas, majored in Environmental Studies with minors in Public Health and Sustainability.
+Gabrielle "Ayla" Flanagan ('23), from Dallas, TX, majored in Environmental Studies with minors in Public Health and Sustainability.
 In fall 2025, she began pursuing a Master of Science degree in Community Health and Prevention Research at Stanford University.

 Ayla's project, Nourishing the Future: Research on Building Sustainable Food Systems, focused on the root cause of challenges in sustainable food systems and reliance on food pantries.
 Through her research and interviews with food pantry managers, food recovery directors, urban gardeners, and policy and advocacy directors, Ayla brought forward recommendations for the City of Santa Clara.